Atomic manipulation

-Atomic manipulation is the process of moving single atoms on a substrate using Scanning Tunneling Microscope (STM).
-The atomic manipulation is a surface science technique usually used to create artificial objects on the substrate made out of atoms and to study electronic behaviour of matter.
+Atomic manipulation is the process of moving single atoms on a substrate using a scanning tunneling microscope (STM).
+The atomic manipulation is a surface science technique usually used to create artificial objects on the substrate made out of atoms and to study electronic behavior of matter.
 These objects do not occur in nature and therefore need to be created artificially.
 The first demonstration of atomic manipulation was done by IBM scientists in 1989, when they created IBM in atoms.

 Vertical manipulation

 Vertical manipulation is a process of transferring an atom from substrate to STM tip, repositioning the STM tip and transferring the atom back on a desired position.
 Transferring an atom from substrate to STM tip is done by placing the tip above the atom in a constant current mode, turning off the feedback loop and applying high bias for a few seconds.
 In some cases it is also required to slowly approach the tip while applying high bias.
 Sudden spikes or drops in current during this process correspond to either transfer or to the atom being pushed away from the given spot.
 As such, there is always some level of randomness in this process.
 Transferring an atom from STM tip to substrate is done the same way but by applying opposite bias.